MicrosoftDocs/fabric-docs/docs/data-warehouse/collation.md

 1. Paste it in place of <bearer token>.

-- __<Warehouse name here>__: Enter your desired warehouse        name.
+- __<Warehouse name here>__: Enter the desired warehouse name.

-- __<Warehouse description here>__:        Enter your desired warehouse description.
+- __<Warehouse description here>__: Enter the desired warehouse description.

 __5. Send the Request__

 - Click the “Send Request” link displayed above your POST command in the code editor.

 ![User's image](media/collation/image2.png)